robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 ### 5.3 Add a link to the Profile page

-On the index page a link to the `profile` page and try to access this page if you are logged in and if you are not logged in.
-If you are not logged in or have just signed up with a new user you will be redirected to the index page.
+On the index page add a link to the `profile` page and try to access this page if you are logged in and if you are not logged in.

+If you are not logged in you will be redirected to the index page.

+If you have just signed up with a new user you will be redirected to the profile page.

 **src/routes/+page.svelte**